Reading ADV Data with MHKiT

 # Calculated the turbulence intensity (requires a binned dataset)

-Plotting can be taken care of through matplotlib.
+Plotting can be performed using matplotlib.
 As an example, the mean spectrum in the streamwise direction is plotted here.
 This spectrum shows the mean energy density in the flow at a particular flow frequency.

 [10]: